mahdi12167/libmini/libmini/qtviewer/README.txt

 !!
 Installation (Unix/Mac)

 Type on the unix console in your QT source directory:
- ./configure && make && sudo make install
+ ./configure -opensource && make && sudo make install

+After the build process has finished (go get yourself a cup of coffee), you will be asked to enter your root password for installation of qt.

 !!
 Installation (Windows):